nixos-asia/website/en/nix-modules.md

 [[nix-modules/1/flake.nix]]
 ![[nix-modules/1/flake.nix]]

+>[!info] Source code for this tutorial
+> All source code for the Nix in this tutorial is available [here](https://github.com/nixos-asia/website/tree/master/global/nix-modules).

 This is a simple flake that exposes a package (a [[writeShellApplication]] [[drv]] wrapping [lsd](https://github.com/lsd-rs/lsd)), that can be [[nix-first|`nix run`ed]] to list the contents of the root directory.

 ```sh